Vamshii18/WeatherWebsite/README.md

 # WeatherWebsite
-Weather Website using HTML,CSS AND JS that fetches Weather data from on AP (open weather api) and displays the current weather conditions.
+Weather Website using HTML,CSS AND JS that fetches Weather data from on API (open weather api) and displays the current weather conditions.